-Rather than a major overhaul of its predecessor, the 1200D is more of a gentle upgrade, which in conjunction with the new app being launched for iOS and Android, is designed to entice beginner users.
+Rather than a major overhaul of its predecessor, the 1200D is more of a gentle upgrade, which in conjunction with the new app which is being launched for iOS and Android is designed to entice beginner users.

 The app gives the user a walkthrough of the camera's key functions, as well as dishing out tips and advice on how to use it.
-There are also tutorials and inspirational challenges to get new users motivated with different ideas to try out.
+There's also tutorials and inspirational challenges to get new users motivated with different ideas to try out.

 Featuring an 18 million-pixel sensor, the camera has a Digic 4 image processor, which although not the most recent Canon imaging engine, has proven itself to be a decent performer in previous Canon models.

-Aimed squarely at the entry-level user, it comes packed with several automatic modes, including Scene Recognition Auto and some Creative modes to give images a different look, something that may appeal to mobile phone and compact camera users.
-Unlike with the 100D, these filters can only be added post-shooting, rather than before the image is taken.
+Aimed squarely at the entry-level user, it comes packed with several automatic modes, including Scene Recognition Auto and some Creative modes to give images a different look, something which may appeal to mobile phone and compact camera users.

-On the back of the camera is a 460k dot resolution, 3-inch, screen, which is neither touch sensitive nor articulating/tilting.
-It's joined by an optical viewfinder that offers a 95% field of view.
+On the back of the camera is a 460k dot resolution, three inch, screen, which is neither touch sensitive, articulating nor tilting.
+It is joined by an optical viewfinder which offers a 95% field of view.

-As mentioned, the 1200D goes against the very successful Nikon D3XXX range, of which the Nikon D3300 is the latest model.
+The 1200D goes up against the very successful Nikon D3XXX range, of which the Nikon D3300 is the latest model.
 Although both sit in the same position in each other's respective line-ups, the Canon, for now at least, is much cheaper.

 Build quality and handling